 The disposition was completed on March 21, 2022, on which date control of Rayrock passed to 5Q.
-As a result of the loss of control of Rayrock, the Company determined that Rayrock met the criteria as a discontinued operation under IFRS 5, Non-current Assets Held for Sale and Discontinued Operations.
+As a result of the loss of control of Rayrock, the Company determined that Rayrock met the criteria as a discontinued operation under IFRS 5, Noncurrent Assets Held for Sale and Discontinued Operations.

-For the period from January 1, 2022 to March 21, 2022 and for the year ended December 31, 2021, the net income (loss) from Rayrock is reported as income (loss) from discontinued operations.
+For the period from January 1, 2022 to March 21, 2022, the net income from Rayrock is reported as income from discontinued operations.
 From March 21, 2022 onwards, the results from Rayrock are not reported in the financial statements of Marimaca Copper.